-- 4. Enter either the IP address, the DNS name, an IP range, or a comma-separated list of IP addresses and/or DNS names. - Note that adding very large ranges slows down the system discovery scan process. - 5.
-Select Time Zone, IP Zone, and ISDN Zone for the system from the drop-down lists. - 6.
-Click the Advanced Settings section heading to expand it if you need to add authentication details, configuration template, or SNMP discovery options. - Do not fill in the Admin Password field. - For an overview of the settings on this page, see Add Systems [p.116]. - Click the Next button at the bottom of the page to start adding the system.
+4. Enter either the IP address, the DNS name, an IP range, or a comma-separated list of IP addresses and/or DNS names.

+Note that adding very large ranges slows down the system discovery scan process.

+- 5. Select Time Zone, IP Zone, and ISDN Zone for the system from the drop-down lists. - Click the Advanced Settings section heading to expand it if you need to add authentication details, configuration template, or SNMP discovery options.
+Do not fill in the Admin Password field.
+For an overview of the settings on this page, see Add Systems [p.118]. - Click the Next button at the bottom of the page to start adding the system.
 A progress window will be shown as Cisco TMS connects to the address and determines the type of system being added, and the system's configuration. - 8.
 You will now be prompted if a password is needed to access the system.
-Enter the password and click Next. - A Results page is shown with a status for each system Cisco TMS tried to add.
-If Cisco TMS detected problems with any system's configuration, a message in the Description column states that the system has not yet been added. - To address errors immediately, click Edit System.
+Enter the password and click Next.

+A Results page is shown with a status for each system Cisco TMS tried to add.
+If Cisco TMS detected problems with any system's configuration, a message in the Description column states that the system has not yet been added.

+- To address errors immediately, click Edit System.
 Use the displayed information to make the necessary adjustments, then click Save.
-If the problem is resolved, the settings page will close and you will be returned to the Results page, - which has been updated to state that the system was successfully added.
-To address the error(s) later or ignore them altogether, click Add System Despite Warnings on the - Settings or Results page. - 9.
+If the problem is resolved, the settings page will close and you will be returned to the Results page, - which has been updated to state that the system was successfully added. - To address the error(s) later or ignore them altogether, click Add System Despite Warnings on the Settings or Results page. - When adding a TelePresence Conductor you will see a number of errors.
+This is expected, just click on Add System Despite Warnings. - 9.
 Click Finish Adding Systems to return to the main Navigator view.
 Your new system will now be in the designated folder.